avh4/elm-format/README.md

     ```

 1. You can run elm-format by using the `Elm: Format` command
-1. You can also run elm-format whenever you save the file by enabling the `formatOnSave' option
+1. You can also run elm-format whenever you save the file by adding `formatOnSave: true` option to your [settings.json](https://code.visualstudio.com/docs/customization/userandworkspace) file.

-    > This step needs improvement to be understandable by novice Visual Studio Code users:
-    > how does one enable the `formatOnSave` option?

 ### Sublime Text installation